davidx4697/serial-killer/scene-files/run-in-taxi.md

-### If you choose to run in the taxi you will survive because the driver will drive you far away.
+### If you choose to run in the taxi you will survive because the driver will drive you far away from the killer.